13 February 2018

 "We want you to take 10 minutes to think about what is important to you, your family and your community over the next 10 years.
 That's 10 minutes to get informed and give us feedback on our 10-Year Plan for the district.
 Give more than 10 minutes if you want to but at the very least spare 10 minutes to get involved."

-The four key issues that Council will be calling for community views on during the consultation period are a reticulated wastewater scheme for Clyde, timing of the Lake Dunstan water supply water treatment plant, a proposed Clyde Historic Precinct upgrade, and a proposal to change kerbside recycling collection frequencies.
+The four key issues that Council will be calling for community views on during the consultation period are a reticulated wastewater scheme for Clyde, timing of the Lake Dunstan water supply water treatment plant, a proposed Clyde Heritage Precinct upgrade, and a proposal to change kerbside recycling collection frequencies.

 Other issues from the 10-Year Plan the consultation document will highlight include Council funding an affordable housing needs assessment.